Ireland '23 - Day 14 - Boyne Valley - Tara & Nowth/Newgrange

 Once we escaped the airport complex, we drove into the town of Swords, for coffee & to get our bearings.
 The coffee was great & Mary synched her phone w/the car, which worked well for the rest of our 3 day driving trip.

-I enjoyed being co-pilot to Roger on the drive there, most out in the country.
+I enjoyed being co-pilot to Roger on the drive there, mostly out in the country.
 The Hill of Tara is historical & mysterious, the initial mystery being the complete lack of signage, or references to Tara, on the entire drive, like it doesn't exist.

 The entrance to Tara is through an old churchyard.

-entrance | fall light | ||||
+fall light | ||

 Tara mounds in the distance |